AmlanKishoreSahoo/dev-log/theory-notes.md

 The Image Tag (<img>):

-src: Specifies the exact path or link to the image.
+src: Specifies the exact path or link to the image....

 alt: Provides a text description.
 This is crucial for accessibility (screen readers) and if the image fails to load.